kuchejak/obsidian-bible-linker-plugin/README.md

 ## Requirements
+### Link command
+Basically no requirements, it just parses your input and creates links based on it.
+If it does not do what you want, look into the settings.

+### Copy command
-**Copy command** requires you to have bible in markdown in your vault, with similar structure to [Obsidian bible study kit](https://forum.obsidian.md/t/bible-study-in-obsidian-kit-including-the-bible-in-markdown/12503) - that is:
+Requires you to have bible in markdown in your vault, with similar structure to [Obsidian bible study kit](https://forum.obsidian.md/t/bible-study-in-obsidian-kit-including-the-bible-in-markdown/12503) - that is:
 - 1 file = 1 chapter
 - All verses of given chapter are present
 - Verse is marked with heading (any level), verse text is on the next line after said heading

-### Example File
+#### Example File
 ```md
 # Name of chapter (or some other text)